-The recent changes in Washington do not seem to bode well for fact-driven, scientific points of view on many issues.
+The changes in Washington do not bode well for fact-driven, scientific points of view on many issues.
 But there are already a number of sensitive areas of science where important research is stalling due to outside pressures or serious questions asked by the scientists themselves.

-A yearly conference organized by the MIT Media Lab tackles “forbidden research”, the science that is constrained by ethical, cultural and institutional restrictions.
-The purpose of the conference is to give scientists a forum to consider these ideas and questions and to discuss the viability and necessity of studying topics like the rights of AI and machines, genetic engineering, climate change and others.
+Last year's yearly conference organized by the MIT Media Lab tackled “forbidden research”, the science that is constrained by ethical, cultural and institutional restrictions.
+The purpose of the conference was to give scientists a forum to consider these ideas and questions and to discuss the viability and necessity of studying topics like the rights of AI and machines, genetic engineering, climate change and others.

 Edward Snowden, who appeared remotely at the 2016 conference, summarized its “theme” as “law is no substitute for conscience.“ Pointing to his work against pervasive digital surveillance, he reiterated that “the legality of a thing is quite distinct from the morality of it.”

 The major “forbidden” topics discussed at the conference were, unsurprisingly, wrought with political implications -

 How much should we mess with nature?
 We now have an opportunity to potentially greatly advance our abilities and eradicate diseases with genetic engineering.
 But how much interference with the way nature designed us is ok?
 Who should decide how much is ok?

 It is possible to use “gene” drives” to gene-edit an entire species, like, for instance, to get rid of mosquitoes.
 Not many would miss the pesky insects, but spreading the modified genetic traits throughout their population could have unintended consequences, not to mention the effect on the food chain.

 Still, these concerns do not necessarily outweigh the possibility that gene-editing them could be extremely beneficial to us.
 The questions of how gene-editing can be safely incorporated into our lives will continue to persist as technology keeps improving.